ngspipes/main/docs/DSL.md

 ```
 **Example 2.6: A pipeline used on epidemiological surveillance.**

-A visual representation of the pipeline described in Example 2.6 is presented in the Figure 2.1.
+A visual representation of this pipeline described in Example 2.6 is presented in the Figure 2.1.
 Moreover, in this figure is also possible to observe other execution orders that are feasible to execute this pipeline in the engine for workstation.

 ![image](_Images/dsl_fig1.png)